Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

 Many adoption professionals assisting a potential birthmother will bring you to life by reading your profile letter to her.
 If you do not have a profile letter prepared, AdoptLink will assist you in writing one that will represent you as well as possible.
 The selected PAPs will then have a telephone conversation with the expectant mother, and, if mutually agreed upon, meet in person, if possible.

-If the adoption plan is disrupted, perhaps because the birthmother or the PAPs change their mind, for any reason, AdoptLink will reinitiate the process of linking the client with adoption professionals, at no additional charge, per the terms of the AdoptLink Agreement.
+If the adoption plan is disrupted, perhaps because the expectant mother or the PAPs change their mind, for any reason, AdoptLink will reinitiate the process of linking the client with adoption professionals, at no additional charge, per the terms of the AdoptLink Agreement.

-Flexible PAPs often enter into an adoption plan with a birthmother in an average time of 0 -120 days.
-PAPs who are flexible regarding race and gender of the child will wait a much shorter period of time than those who stipulates a specific race, gender, birth location, or expenses to be paid to the birthmother, etc.
+Flexible PAPs often enter into an adoption plan with an expectant mother in an average time of 0 -120 days.
+PAPs who are flexible regarding race and gender of the child will wait a much shorter period of time than those who stipulates a specific race, gender, birth location, or expenses to be paid to the potential birthmother, etc.

 AdoptLink is not a private or public licensed adoption agency, licensed psychotherapist or counselor, attorney, law firm, adoption service provider (ASP), investigator, nor a social worker.
 AdoptLink does not offer or provide services in these or other capacities described in this paragraph.